-A. An applicant must submit relevant information to the responsible local government to evaluate how any development that requires discretionary action or a permit under this chapter complies with the plans and ordinances adopted under this chapter.

-B. In addition to local government requirements, project information must include the following, unless the responsible local government determines that the information is not necessary:

-(1) a detailed description of the project; and

-(2) scaled maps and plans, dimensional renderings, maintenance agreements, and other materials that identify and describe:

-- (a) primary conservation areas; - (b) public river corridor views; - (c) buildable area; - (d) existing and proposed topography and drainage patterns; - (e) proposed storm water and erosion and sediment control practices; - (f) existing and proposed vegetation to be removed and established; - (g) ordinary high water level, blufflines, and all required setbacks; - (h) existing and proposed structures; - (i) existing and proposed impervious surfaces; and - (j) existing and proposed subsurface sewage treatment systems.
+- A. An applicant must submit relevant information to the responsible local government to evaluate how any development that requires discretionary action or a permit under this chapter complies with the plans and ordinances adopted under this chapter. - B. In addition to local government requirements, project information must include the following, unless the responsible local government determines that the information is not necessary: - (1) a detailed description of the project; and - (2) scaled maps and plans, dimensional renderings, maintenance agreements, and other materials that identify and describe: - (a) primary conservation areas; - (b) public river corridor views; - (c) buildable area; - (d) existing and proposed topography and drainage patterns; - (e) proposed storm water and erosion and sediment control practices; - (f) existing and proposed vegetation to be removed and established; - (g) ordinary high water level, blufflines, and all required setbacks; - (h) existing and proposed structures; - (i) existing and proposed impervious surfaces; and - (i) existing and proposed subsurface sewage treatment systems. - Subp.

-Subp.
 7. Accommodating disabilities.
-Ramps or other facilities to provide persons with disabilities access to the persons' property, as required by the federal Americans with Disabilities Act and the federal Fair Housing Act and as provided by chapter 1341, are allowed, subject to the following standards:

-A. parts 6106.0120 to 6106.0180 must be complied with, except as provided in item B; and

-B. when parts 6106.0120 to 6106.0180 cannot be complied with, the local government may issue an interim use permit to allow ramps or other facilities that do not comply with those parts.
+Ramps or other facilities to provide persons with disabilities access to the persons' property, as required by the federal Americans with Disabilities Act and the federal Fair Housing Act and as provided by chapter 1341, are allowed, subject to the following standards: - A. parts 6106.0120 to 6106.0180 must be complied with, except as provided in item B; and - B. when parts 6106.0120 to 6106.0180 cannot be complied with, the local government may issue an interim use permit to allow ramps or other facilities that do not comply with those parts.
 Upon expiration of the interim use permit, the ramp or other facilities must be removed.

-Statutory Authority: MS s 116G.15 History: 41 SR 799 Published Electronically: January 19, 2017